Optimization-Free Style Transfer for 3D Gaussian Splats: Methodology

 \subsection{Improving Stylization Quality through Point Filtering}

 Depending on the quality of the 3DGS representation, outlier splats can appear and may throw off the implicit surface.
 This noisy placement of splats comes from poor images, occluded views, or insufficient training time.
-These kinds of outlier splats are visualized in Fig.~\ref{fig:chairnoisedetails}.
+Many publicly available splats from scanning apps tend to have such noisy placement.
 To improve the results, we implement a basic filtering algorithm that considers the distance of a point from the average location of its neighbors.
 Splats that lie a threshold distance from the average of their neighbors were considered outliers and removed from the graph construction process.
 This improved normal estimation and overall stylization results.
 More details about the filtering process are provided in the supplemental material.